Internship and Research Opportunities

 The Public Service Internship Program

 Students are welcome to find internship opportunities on their own, subject to the approval of the Center for Public Service.
 Others can use the services of the Center for Public Service, which maintains a list of available internship sites and can also help locate additional sites related to the student's area of special interest.
-You may browse possible internship opportunities by visiting the Center for Public Service Website.
+You may browse possible internship opportunities here: https://cpsis.tulane.edu/

-To apply for the internship program, please visit the CPS website to complete the online application. (http://tulane.edu/cps/students/internships/forms.cfm).
-Applications for spring semester internships are due in December; summer interns must apply by May; and fall interns must apply by August.
-(See website listed above for exact dates.)
+To apply for the internship program, please visit the CPS website to complete the online application. (http://tulane.edu/cps/students/internships/apply.cfm) Generally, applications for spring internship are due in early December, summer interns must apply by April, and fall interns by early August.
+Exact program application deadlines may be found here: http://tulane.edu/cps/students/internships/program-deadlines.cfm

 For more information, please contact: